cspotz/Paris-Heartbeat/README.md

 <p align="center"><em>Contribution of each feature to the final result</em></p>
 In the notebook, I added an additional plot including a heatmap to see if the input features were correlated.

 All in all, I have had a fun time playing around this bikes data.
 [That](https://pierreauclair.org/blog/velibs.html) blog post was a good source of inspiration for the begining of this project.
 If I were to improve my model, I would incorporate additional features like station altitude, public holidays, and strike days, use a more powerful machine than my laptop, and—most importantly—train on a much larger dataset.
+I also read lag features (like the number of bikes available in the previous hour or the same hour on previous days) and rolling statistics (moving averages or rolling standard deviations) o capture persistence in bike usage.
+Essentially, by feeding the model both “what just happened” and “what has been happening,” it becomes much better at anticipating Paris’ heartbeats 🚴‍♂️💓, whether on a sunny weekday or a rainy afternoon.
 Coming from a physics background, I noted the common data science practice of often overlooking proper error propagation and uncertainty quantification (which I also omitted here); incorporating these, for instance in the district classification, would undoubtedly refine the results.